IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-self-managed.md

 If the `openshift` configuration has the `infrastructure.credentials_mode` set to `Manual`, Cloud Pak Deployer will automatically configure and run the Cloud Credential Operator utility.

-## Acquire an OpenShift pull secret

-To install OpenShift you need an OpenShift pull secret which holds your entitlement.

-- Navigate to https://console.redhat.com/openshift/install/pull-secret and download the pull secret into file `/tmp/ocp_pullsecret.json`

 # 3. Acquire an IBM Cloud Pak Entitlement Key

 If you want to pull the Cloud Pak images from the entitled registry (i.e. an online install), or if you want to mirror the images to your private registry, you need to download the entitlement key.
 You can skip this step if you're installing from a private registry and all Cloud Pak images have already been downloaded to the private registry.